-Prostate cancer is the most common cancer among men (except for skin cancer) and the second leading cause of cancer death in men in the United States.
-This year, an estimated 238,590 men in the United States will be diagnosed with prostate cancer.
-It is estimated that 29,720 deaths from this disease will occur this year.
+Prostate cancer is the most common cancer among men (except for skin cancer).
+This year, an estimated 233,000 men in the United States will be diagnosed with prostate cancer.
+Most prostate cancers (93%) are found when the disease is confined to the prostate and nearby organs.

 Cancer survival statistics should be interpreted with caution.
 These estimates are based on data from thousands of men with this type of cancer in the United States each year, but the actual risk for a particular individual may differ.
 It is not possible to tell a man how long he will live with prostate cancer.
 Because survival statistics are often measured in multi-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2013.
+Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2014.

 Choose “Next” (below, right) to continue reading this guide, or use the colored boxes located on the right side of your screen to visit any section.